Gluten-Free Stuffed Acorn Squash is gonna make your whole kitchen smell like fall.

 - Chicken Florentine Spaghetti Squash

-Paleo Stuffed Acorn Squash has all the flavors of fall.
+This Stuffed Acorn Squash has all the flavors of fall.
 Sweet apple, savory sausage, and lots of delicious herbs...it takes kind of like stuffing!
-It's paleo, gluten-free, and whole30 friendly.
+It's also gluten-free.
 Get the recipe now!

 - 1 acorn squash large